 - Who to complain to – in the first instance, please speak to us as the chances are that the situation or any misunderstandings can be resolved quickly to your satisfaction.
 If not, you can make a formal complaint.

-- A summary of what happened, with dates if possible.
+- A summary of your complaint.

 In the first instance, please address your complaint to: